Sona Nair

-Sona Nair (born 4 March 1975) is an Indian actress working mainly in Malayalam cinema who is also best known for her roles in television soaps.
+Sona Nair is an Indian actress working mainly in Malayalam cinema who is also best known for her roles in television soaps.

 Personal life

 Sona Nair attended Al-Uthuman Higher Secondary School, Kazhakoottam, Trivandrum, where her mother was a teacher.
 She received a degree from Government College for Women, Thiruvananthapuram.

 She married Malayalam cinema cameraman Udayan Ambadi in 1996.

 Career

 Sona Nair got her first credited role in the 1996 film Thooval Kottaram.
-She then appeared in Katha Nayagan, Veendum Chila Veettukaryangal, Manassinakkare, Passenger and more.
+She then appeared in Katha Nayakan, Veendum Chila Veettukaryangal, Manassinakkare, Passenger and more.

 Awards and nominations

 In 2004, Sona received the Best Actress Award in the "Kaveri Film Critics Television Awards" for her role in the telefilm Rachiyamma, telecast on Doordarshan.
-She was named the Best Female Actor at the television category of Sathyan Memorial Awards, 2008.
 In 2006, she won the Best Supporting Actress award in both Kerala State TV Awards and telefilm category of Sathyan Memorial Awards, for her role in Amrita TV's Samasya.